WOWEN-DEV/wowen.tech/README.md

 ---

 Thank you for your interest in WOWEN.
 Together, we're making FemTech innovative, creative, and powering. 💪

+Copyright © 2019-2023, WOWEN.
+All rights reserved.